 If your eye doctor determines that you have glaucoma, he or she may recommend prescription eye drops, laser surgery, or another type of conventional surgery.

 Each patient’s circumstances are different – including age, ethnicity, lifestyle, disease progression and other health conditions.
 Your ophthalmologist will work with you to find the treatment that is right for you.

 Laser Surgery: The first choice for treating open-angle glaucoma is typically medication or laser surgery.
 There are several types of laser surgery, but they are all similar.
 The laser beam is used to make small changes in the eye’s drainage system to allow fluid to flow more easily and reduce the intraocular pressure.
 If the pressure is not adequately reduced or starts to rise again, your doctor may recommend conventional surgery.

 Trabeculectomy: The most common conventional surgery is a trabeculectomy, sometimes called filtration surgery, which is used in both open-angle and closed-angle glaucoma.
 The surgeon creates a passage in the white part of the eye (the sclera) to give excess eye fluid a new place to drain.

 There are other glaucoma surgeries, including drainage implant surgery, canaloplasty (a recent advancement in non-penetrating surgery), and the Trabectome (a new probe-like device that is inserted into the anterior chamber through the cornea).
 If you are a candidate for surgery, discuss the alternatives with your doctor.

 The Glaucoma specialists at Eye Consultants of Pennsylvania will provide you with exceptional care and help you make informed decisions about surgery and other treatment options that can minimize the irreversible effects of glaucoma.
-We have four convenient locations in Pottsville, Pottstown, Wyomissing and Blandon.
+We have five convenient locations in Pottsville, Pottstown, Wyomissing, Lebanon and Blandon.